 There are several categories of your credit history that inform your current score.
 Some things affect your score more than others.
 According to Equifax, one of the major credit bureaus, your FICO score is determined using a formula that roughly looks like this:

 - On-time payment history (35 percent of score)

 - Amount of debt (30 percent of score)

 - Length of total credit history (15 percent of score)

 - Number of new accounts (10 percent of score)

 - Type of credit utilized (10 percent of score)

 Credit bureaus tend to assign “good debt” and “bad debt” labels to your current debt.
-Home loans and other debt that can increase your financial worth in the long term are considered good, while credit card debt and other revolving accounts that don’t go towards a valuable asset are more likely to decrease your FICO score.
+Home loans and other debt that can increase your financial worth in the long term are considered good, while credit card debt and other revolving accounts that don’t go toward a valuable asset are more likely to decrease your FICO score.

 How quickly can you improve your credit score?